bgoonz/INTERVIEW-PREP-COMPLETE/notes-n-resources/interview-q-and-a.md

   * Map-reduce: **hadoop**, **spark**
   * Distributed file system: **hbase**
   * Cluster management: **kubernetes**, **docker-swarm**, **mesos**
-* [Herlihy’s consensus hierarchy](https://en.wikipedia.org/wiki/Read-modify-write).
+* [Herlihy's consensus hierarchy](https://en.wikipedia.org/wiki/Read-modify-write).
 Every shared object can be assigned a consensus number, which is the maximum number of processes for which the object can solve wait-free consensus in an asynchronous system.
 ```
 1 Read-write registers
 2 Test-and-set, swap, fetch-and-add, queue, stack